loicmorvan/Windsor/docs/aspnetmvc-facility.md

 ## What do I need to set it up?

-First you need to install the `Castle.Facilities.AspNet.Mvc` facility from Nuget.
+First you need to install the `Castle.Windsor.Facilities.AspNet.Mvc` facility from Nuget.
 Then you will need to add the AspNetMvcFacility in your application startup.
 Below is an example of how this could work.